 Accounts Receivable - Accounts receivable are stated at the invoice amount.
 Management provides for probable uncollectible amounts through a provision for bad debts and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-At December 31, 2021, management considers all accounts receivable to be fully collectible and, accordingly, there is no valuation allowance.
+At December 31, 2022 and 2021, management considers all accounts receivable to be fully collectible and, accordingly, there is no valuation allowance.

 Contributions Receivable - Contributions receivable are recognized in the period received.
 The Association uses the allowance method to account for uncollectible contributions receivable.
 The allowance is based on historical experience and management's analysis of individual promises.
 At December 31, 2021, the allowance for uncollectible contributions receivable was \$900.
+There were no contributions receivable at December 31, 2022.